Preserving the Legacy of Black Performing Artists From Lancaster County

 “Of all the jam sessions we’ve witnessed the first real one brought together Gene Ammons of combo fame and Vi Burnside of the Sweethearts of Rhythm at Savoy Sunday night.
 They stood toe to toe, horn to horn and battled it out to the approval of more than 2000 raving jitterbugs.”

-In that same year, she would leave the International Sweethearts of Rhythm to become a bandleader of her own group, the All-Stars.
+That same year, she would leave the International Sweethearts of Rhythm to become a bandleader of her group, the All-Stars.
 Burnside returned to Lancaster County in 1951 with her band to perform at Maple Grove Ballroom.
 An advertisement in the Intelligencer Journal promoting the event billed her as “One of the World’s Greatest Saxophonists.”
 Burnside and the All-Stars went on to tour throughout the country in the 1950s, even sharing the stage with famed saxophonist Charlie Parker.

 A black and white historic photograph of five women and their various instruments.
 Vi Burnside is in the center of the photo.